multiversx/mx-docs/docs/sdk-and-tools/indices/scdeploys.md

 | timestamp     | The timestamp field represents the timestamp of the block in which the smart contract was deployed. |
 | upgrades      | The upgrades field holds a list with details about the upgrades of the smart contract.              |

-The `upgrades` field populated with the fields below:
+The `upgrades` field is populated with the fields below:

 | upgrades fields | Description                                                                                                  |
 |-----------------|--------------------------------------------------------------------------------------------------------------|